The Go Game White Paper on Play

 At the Go Game, we dedicate our days to very important matters.
 We ask questions, significant questions.
 We delve into research about cutting-edge advances in business, science and technology.
 We strive to understand and overcome the great challenges of our time and bring you the answers.
 Time after time, our research comes back to one thing – the pure potential power of one team coming together for the common purpose of building the highest spaghetti tower in the world.
 Simply put, play changes everything.

-If you read our most recent blog post, it is already old news to you that many companies are facing abysmally low employee satisfaction.
+If you read our blog post, it is already old news to you that many companies are facing abysmally low employee satisfaction.
 On average, only 32-33% of employees feel engaged at work, and according to the Harvard Business Review, in 2016, “21% of Millennial workers had left their job in the last year to do something else.”

 So what’s going on?
 With numbers like these, employers are seeking to understand what motivates workers and are exploring new solutions to keep them around.